 - New York: In New York City, the average hourly pay for cleaners is approximately $17.54, though another source lists the average cleaner hourly rate at $19.23 per hour.

 - San Diego: Rates average around $22.63 per hour.
-Some services charge up to $60 per hour, while individual house cleaners may offer a cleaner hourly rate closer to $35 per hour.
+Some professional services charge up to $60 per hour, while independent cleaners typically charge closer to $35 per hour.

 Factors Influencing Cleaner Hourly Rates